SAALab

 Unrestricted

-Iranian-born artist Nairy Baghramian works with a wide range of materials, often creating sculptural forms that support or lean on one another, subtly referencing bodily postures.
-Her early exposure to American dancer Yvonne Rainer greatly influenced the development of her artistic language.
-Many of Baghramian’s sculptures feature seemingly fragile or slender support structures, with "instability" recurring as a central theme throughout her practice.
+Iranian-born artist Nairy Baghramian works with a wide range of materials, often creating metal structural forms that support or lean on one another, subtly referencing bodily postures.
+Her early exposure to American dancer-choreographer Yvonne Rainer greatly influenced the development of her artistic language.
+Many of Baghramian’s sculptures feature seemingly fragile or slender support structures, with "instability" as a recurring theme throughout her practice.

-Artist Nairy Baghramian has cited early inspiration from American choreographer Yvonne Rainer, whose exploration of everyday gestures and bodily movement deeply informed her sculptural practice.
-In this session, dancer Chi Jan Farn created a series of choreographed responses to both Baghramian’s sculptures and Rainer’s iconic movement language.
+Artist Nairy Baghramian drew early inspiration from American dancer-choreographer Yvonne Rainer, whose dance movements and bodily postures deeply informed her sculptural practice.
+In this session, Chi created a series of choreographed responses to both Baghramian’s sculptures and Rainer’s iconic choreographic language.

-At the end of the event, there will be a fun little activity — if you'd like to collect other participants’ works, you can exchange them with a small item of your own.
-It’s a great way to experience your first art collection!
+At the end of the event, there was a fun little activity —for those who would like to collect other participants’ works, they could exchange them for a small item of their own.
+It was a great way to experience one’s first art collection!